 Every now and again we get asked out liquid dosing of our BSP vitamin supplement which is done using a dropper.

 The 50ml and 100ml bottles have different droppers and the droppers changes about 4 years ago.
-At that time the nozzle aperature was bigger and the drop was bigger, so the doage was different.
+At that time the nozzle aperture was bigger and the drop was bigger, so the dosage was different.
 The viscocity of the product also changed and we found that this also affected drop size.

 Lost the will to live yet??